2022 Official Rules Top 150 SOLO

 e.
 Polygraph: Each event will have a truth verification examination.
 By his/her signature on the official entry form, each competitor agrees to submit to a truth verification examination method as determined by ABA and abide by its conclusion.
 In the event a competitor refuses to take or fails to pass the examination, he/she will be disqualified from the event in question and other disciplinary action taken as deemed appropriate in accordance with Rule 2 above.

 a.
-On-site: Each angler must register in person at the designated place during official on-site registration hours, 4:30 pm - 6:30 pm (local time), the day prior to the event.
-Failure to sign-in on-site will result in disqualification, forfeit of entry fee, and removal from the event.
+On-site: Each angler must register in person at the designated place during official onsite registration hours, 4:30 pm - 6:00 pm (local time), the day prior to the event.
+Failure to sign in onsite will result in disqualification, forfeit of entry fee, and removal from the event.

-7. SAFETY: Safety is paramount, and anglers must recognize that; fishing from an open boat is inherently dangerous; and as a result, American Bass Anglers seeks to limit those hazards with reasonable safety rules.
+8. SAFETY: Safety is paramount, and anglers must recognize that; fishing from an open boat is inherently dangerous; and as a result, American Bass Anglers seek to limit those hazards with reasonable safety rules.

 b.
 Tournament officials may delay, shorten, restrict tournament waters, or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.

 c.
 ABA reserves the right to impose boat speed limits during any or all tournaments.
-The decision to impose a speed limit, the area covered by the speed limit and/or the actual speed limit shall be left exclusively to the discretion of the tournament director.
+The decision to impose a speed limit, the area covered by the speed limit and/or the actual speed limit shall be left exclusively to the tournament director's discretion.

 d.
 In the event of an emergency, competitors should call 911 immediately and then notify tournament officials.
 Competitors may leave the boat and seek safe shelter in bad weather when danger may be imminent, at which time all fishing must cease.

-8. SPORTSMANSHIP/CODE OF CONDUCT: Anglers participating in ABA sanctioned events shall observe this code of conduct and the applicable rules for the specific event in which he/she is participating.
-Anglers shall always, conduct themselves in a manner becoming ABA anglers and their actions will not reflect unfavorably on ABA, its members, officers or representatives, tournaments, or sponsors.
+9. SPORTSMANSHIP/CODE OF CONDUCT: Anglers participating in ABA sanctioned events shall observe this code of conduct and the applicable rules for the specific event in which he/she is participating.
+Anglers shall always conduct themselves in a manner becoming ABA anglers, and their actions will not reflect unfavorably on ABA, its members, officers or representatives, tournaments, or sponsors.
 To this end, anglers shall use their best efforts to demonstrate professionalism and integrity in support of the sport of bass fishing.
-Any angler who violates any of the provisions of the Angler Code of Conduct will be subject to fines, forfeiture of tournament winnings, probation, suspension from competing in ABA sanctioned events, permanently banned from competition, or any combination thereof deemed appropriate by ABA.
+Any angler who violates any of the Angler Code of Conduct provisions will be subject to fines, forfeiture of tournament winnings, probation, suspension from competing in ABA sanctioned events, permanently banned from competition, or any combination thereof deemed appropriate by ABA.
 Competitors are expected to follow high standards of sportsmanship, courtesy, safety, and conservation.

 a.
-The use, possession, or consumption of illegal drugs by any competitor during official practice, tournament hours or during pre-and post-tournament activities will be cause for automatic disqualification from this and all future tournaments.
+Any competitor's use, possession, or consumption of illegal drugs during official practice, tournament hours, or during pre-and post-tournament activities will be cause for automatic disqualification from this and all future tournaments.
 (Exception; medication prescribed to the angler by a licensed physician).
 The consumption or possession of alcohol during tournament hours is prohibited.
 Tournament hours are defined as check-out in the morning through weighing of fish in the afternoon.

 b.
-Maximum courtesy must be practiced at all times, especially about boating and angling near non-competitors.
-Any act of a competitor which reflects unfavorably upon efforts to promote water safety, fisheries conservation, clean waters, and courtesy, will be reason for disqualification.
+Maximum courtesy must always be practiced, especially when boating and angling near non-competitors.
+Any act of a competitor which reflects unfavorably upon efforts to promote water safety, fisheries conservation, clean waters, and courtesy will be a reason for disqualification.

 d.
 Chemical substance addiction or abuse, crimes involving moral turpitude, conviction of a felony not specifically exempted by ABA, or other conduct reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition, and compliance with tournament rules shall be grounds for rejecting any application for participation and/or for disqualification.
 Any disqualification, suspension from or disciplinary action imposed by any fishing organization will be grounds for rejecting applications for participation in a tournament and/or disqualification from a tournament after circumstances are reviewed by the Tournament Director.

-16. OFFICIAL CHECKPOINT: There will be only one "official point" for check-out in the morning and check-in in the afternoon and will be designated at the tournament briefing.
-At the time of check-out, all boats must be in full conformity with all rules set forth by American Bass Anglers.
+17. OFFICIAL CHECKPOINT: There will be only one "official point" for check-out in the morning and check-in in the afternoon and will be designated at the tournament briefing.
+At the time of check-out, all boats must fully conform to all rules set forth by American Bass Anglers.
 At check-in, all boats shall identify themselves by means of the numbers described in Rule 13, and all fishing must cease.

-19. LATE PENALTY: Competitors who are not in the official checkpoint area as described in Rule 16 at the appointed time shall be penalized at the rate of one (1) pound for each minute.
-Late penalty will be deducted from the total weight of their catch that day, including any weight to be counted toward a "big bass award."
+20. LATE PENALTY: Competitors who are not in the official checkpoint area as described in Rule 16 at the appointed time shall be penalized at the rate of one (1) pound for each minute.
+Any late penalty will be deducted from the total weight of their catch that day, including any weight to be counted toward a "big bass award."
 No weight will be awarded if the net weight after penalties is zero or less.
 Any competitor more than 15 minutes late will lose all credit for that day's catch.
-Exact starting and check-in times will be announced at the Tournament Briefing.
+The exact starting and check-in times will be announced at the Tournament Briefing.

 a.
-Divisional Events – These events are worth 250 points to first place anglers.
+Point System – All qualifying events and the championship are worth 250 points to first place anglers.
 Points will be awarded in 1-point decreasing increments.
 Contestants not weighing fish will receive 50 points.

 a.
 The largest number of legal fished weighed.